 It is your responsibility as a volunteer of Northern Nevada Medical Center to maintain a high standard of performance and behavior in the workplace as well as off property when wearing the Northern Nevada Medical Center volunteer uniform.
 You should demonstrate respect for others by showing quality patient care, service, productivity and professionalism.
-When a volunteer fails to meet these standards in any way, the Manager of Admitting and Volunteer Services has the responsibility to take decisive, positive and timely action to correct the problem.
+When a volunteer fails to meet these standards in any way, the Patient Experience Coordinator has the responsibility to take decisive, positive and timely action to correct the problem.
 Such action may result in a corrective action or termination.